-If you’re in Western Australia and looking to buy a used car or other motor vehicle, be careful.
-Whether you’re in Perth or elsewhere in the state, a REVS Check WA should be your first step.
-This check uncovers any debt that may be owing on the vehicle.
+If you’re in Western Australia (WA) and looking to buy a used car or other motor vehicle, be careful.
+Whether you’re in Perth or elsewhere in WA, a REVS Check should be your first port of call before you commit to purchasing a used car - this vehicle check uncovers any debt that may be owing on the vehicle.

-If you find your car is encumbered after you’ve bought it, it could be repossessed at any moment.
-A REVS Check can eliminate your risk.
-Free checks can be conducted by the local RTA (Roads and Maritime Service).
-However, to be fully protected you’ll need to contribute a few dollars for a certificate, which provides conditional legal protection against repossession should creditors come calling.
+If you find your car is encumbered after you’ve bought it in WA, it could be repossessed at any moment.
+A REVS Check can eliminate your risk of ending up with a lemon.
+Free REVS checks can be conducted by the local RTA (Roads and Maritime Service).
+However, to be fully protected you’ll need to contribute a few dollars for a certificate, which provides conditional legal protection against car repossession should creditors come knocking at your door.

-The average REVS WA includes only a small part of a car’s full history, so you shouldn’t count on it to give you complete confidence in your purchase.
+The average REVS check in WA includes only a small part of a car’s full history, so you shouldn’t count on it to give you complete confidence in your second-hand vehicle purchase.
 Information not covered by REVS can be found in a CarHistory report from Veda.
-CarHistory reports include data from Government and industry sources such as Vcheck, the Federal Chamber of Automotive Industries and NVIS as well as REVs
+CarHistory reports include data from Government and industry sources such as Vcheck, the Federal Chamber of Automotive Industries and NVIS as well as REVs.

 - Stolen status